Blog

 A podiatrist can assess your gait, foot structure, and lifestyle to pinpoint the cause and offer effective, evidence-based treatment to prevent chronic pain.

-If your toenail(s) are red, swollen, and tender to touch
+If your toenail(s) are red, swollen, and tender to the touch.

 • Ingrown (this is when the edge of the nail pierces the surrounding skin instead of growing over it)